shayanafzal/DataMiners/README.md

 ### Prophet

-Prophet is a procedure that can be used to forecast time series data.
+Prophet is a library that can be used to forecast time series data.
 This database works best with time series data that have seasonal affect and for dataset that contains several years of historical data.
 The raw data set being used for this analysis contains data from year 2013 to 2021, hence they stood out as a good choice.

 ### Arima
 Arima is another model that has been chosen to create a sales forecast.
 The results obtained will be analyzed to determine if this is a good model to use for the available data set.